 In response to any emergency outages, here are some tips:

-- First check the UIT Alerts site.
+- First check the UIT Alerts site and the York University Systems Status page.

 - For an immediate remedy, for example after a 5 minute internet disconnection, you may extend the time of the exam via the "Close date" and/or "Time duration."
 If the students are still in the exam/quiz, they will need to refresh their screens in order to capture extension.
 If the time extends beyond, you may also need to add another "attempt" to the quiz settings.